Scheana Shay Slammed For Sharing Intimate Scene With Mike: ‘That’s Life…Sorry’

 Scheana Shay has been working on herself for a few months, as she filed for divorce from Mike Shay back in late 2016.
 She gave the marriage everything she had, but when she learned that Mike had been lying to her about doing drugs and buying them for the sake of reselling them, she decided to give him one last chance to come clean.
-Sadly, he lied to Scheana about his involvement and she decided to file for divorce.
-Vanderpump Rules fans saw the confrontation and while some people enjoyed seeing some closure to this divorce drama, others felt it crossed the line.
+Sadly, he lied to Scheana about his involvement, and she decided to file for divorce.
+Vanderpump Rules fans saw the confrontation, and while some people enjoyed seeing some closure to this divorce drama, others felt it crossed the line.

 According to a new tweet, Scheana Shay is now defending her decision to film her divorce drama, as some fans felt that the last scene of the season crossed the line.
 During the episode, fans watched Katie Maloney and Tom Schwartz get married.
-It was a happy moment and they celebrated their love.
+It was a happy moment, and they celebrated their love.
 But the last 10 minutes of the episode showed how Scheana Shay decided to end her marriage.

 Gives zero ????….. face. ????: @joshuamshelton